 I’ve been looking for a job.
 What do employers see when they do credit checks and background checks?

 An employer needs to get your written permission if it seeks an employment background report on you.
-If an employer wants to use the information from the report to take an “adverse action” against you, such as not hiring you, it must give you a copy of the report it received beforehand upon request.
+Generally, if an employer wants to use the information from the report to take an “adverse action” against you, such as not hiring you, it must give you a copy of the report it received beforehand.
 You will also receive an “adverse action” notice when the employer takes the action against you.
 The "adverse action” notice will include the name and contact information of the consumer reporting agency from which the employer got the consumer report.

 Just like with the big three consumer reporting agencies, you can get free copies of your reports every 12 months from many of the specialty consumer reporting agencies.
 Other specialty consumer reporting agencies may be able to charge you a fee for your report.
 Keep in mind that not every agency will have information on everyone.